tegan-lamoureux/ogx-cloud/README.md

 ## What is the current state?
 Garbage lol.
 It connects to a remote FTP server and lists the files / directories.
 Renders a static background, and can draw text.
 Development is ongoing.

+Edit - Getting there!
+Server side setup and metadata creation is working, UI has a functional on screen keyboard. :)

 ## What technologies does it use?
 [NXDK](https://github.com/XboxDev/nxdk), and a forked (and modified + extended) version of a lightweight FTP client built for LWIP.